 This case perfectly demonstrates the close relationship between data protection and cyber-security.
 If businesses fail to adopt a robust approach in respect of cyber-security, this can significantly increase the risk of committing a serious breach of data protection law.

 Since the Yahoo! media frenzy, we’ve seen the introduction of the General Data Protection Regulation (GDPR) across Europe.
 It’s designed to help tighten up controls on data security and modernize laws that protect the personal information of individuals.

 As an extension, new requirements for authenticating online payments will be introduced across Europe on 14 September 2019 as part of the second Payment Services Directive (PSD2).
 Also known as Strong Customer Authentication (SCA), this new European regulatory requirement will act to reduce fraud and make online payments more secure.

-To authorize payments once SCA comes into effect, companies will need to build additional authentication into their online checkout flow, using at least two out of the three elements:
+To authorize payments once SCA comes into effect, companies need to build additional authentication into their online checkout flow, using at least two out of the three elements:

 - Something the customer knows (password or PIN)

 - Something the customer has (Phone or hardware token)

 - Something the customer is (fingerprint or face recognition)

 This Two Factor Authentication (2FA) step adds an extra layer of security to existing measures, further protecting digital products and services.